elbaulp/elbaulp.github.io/ampp/nueva-guia-developer-report-top-social-media-and-html5-considerations-for-mobile-app-success.md

 main-class: "misc"
 color: "#61B38D"
 ---
-[<amp-img src="/assets/img/2012/08/w_appc01c1.gif" alt="Developer Report: Top Social Media and HTML5 Considerations for Mobile App Success" title="Developer Report: Top Social Media and HTML5 Considerations for Mobile App Success" width="114px" height="150px" />][1]
+[<amp-img layout="responsive" src="/assets/img/2012/08/w_appc01c1.gif" alt="Developer Report: Top Social Media and HTML5 Considerations for Mobile App Success" title="Developer Report: Top Social Media and HTML5 Considerations for Mobile App Success" width="114px" height="150px" />][1]

 Find out about two of the hottest topics surrounding mobile app development right now&#8211;social media and HTML5.
 In a recent developer survey report from IDC and Appcelerator, you&#8217;ll learn why social media is a critical component for user engagement and content distribution, and why HTML5 could be the key to building richer, more dynamic and more user-friendly app experiences.
 Plus, learn what 2,100 experts closest to mobile innovation think about the future of social media and the role of HTML5&#8211;and compare their predictions to your own strategies.